OCA/account-payment/account_payment_term_extension/readme/DESCRIPTION.rst

-This module extends the functionality of payment terms to :
+This module extends the functionality of payment terms to:

 * support rounding, months and weeks on payment term lines
 * allow to set more than one day of payment in payment terms